justinchoi001/liferay-learn-0/docs/en/04-using-the-liferay-dxp-service/02-migrating-from-an-on-premises-dxp-installation.md

 ## Add Service Configurations

-DXP Cloud's services handle any remaining configurations.
+Remaining configurations will primarily be handled through the services provided in DXP Cloud.
 It may take some planning to determine how to translate the web server and search configurations, since these must now be done through DXP Cloud's services.